meanjoe45/dotenv-init/README.md

   Options:

     -h, --help                 output usage information
     -V, --version              output the version number
-    -s, --safe                .env.example is also output for use with dotenv-safe -c, --comments            include comments when parsing for environment variables -o, --output [level]      set the output level for the console [normal] -O, --file-output [level] set the output level for the .env files [normal] --filename [name]         chose the name of the output file [.env] --safe-filename [name]    chose the name of the safe output file [.env.example]
+    -s, --safe                 .env.example is also output for use with dotenv-safe -c, --comments             include comments when parsing for environment variables -o, --output [level]       set the console output level [normal] (silent|normal|verbose) -O, --file-output [level]  set the file output level [normal] (minimal|normal|verbose) --filename [name]          chose the name of the output file [.env] --safe-filename [name]     chose the name of the safe output file [.env.example]
 ```

 ### `-h, --help`